Rapptz/discord.py/docs/api.rst

 .. class:: SubscriptionStatus

-    Represents the status of an subscription.
+    Represents the status of a subscription.

     .. versionadded:: 2.5